CONSULTANT PLASTIC SURGEON

 Dr Ricardo will also evaluate your general health status and any pre-existing health conditions or risk factors, evaluate the elasticity of your skin, take photographs, discuss the type of procedure or combination of procedures and tell you whether your expectations are in line with typical results, discuss any risks or potential complications and share before-and-after photos of cases similar to yours.

-For many people, the use of "off-the-shelf" fillers can be a simple office-based procedure that can nicely enhance their appearance.
+For many people, using "off-the-shelf" fillers can be a simple, office-based procedure that nicely enhances their appearance.
 These dermal fillers are very predictable and have relatively minimal risks and side effects.
-These fillers are often injected in Dr Ricardo's office and usually be completed on the same day as the initial evaluation.
+These fillers are often injected in Dr Ricardo's office and are usually completed on the same day as the initial evaluation.

-The success and safety of your dermal fillers procedure depend very much on your complete candidness during your consultation.
+The success and safety of your dermal filler procedure depend heavily on your complete candor during your consultation.
 It's very important to understand all aspects of your procedure.
 Dr Ricardo will determine with you the best type and volume of filler needed for your particular areas of concern.
 His assisting staff will fully attend to your comfort and safety.

 There are several different types of dermal fillers.
 The most common types are: